 The Huddersfield Narrow Canal

 Short but steep, the Huddersfield Narrow Canal rises into glorious Pennine moorland with many reservoirs and swathes of National Trust land.
-Once dubbed "the impossible restoration", the canal is now fully restored to navigation for the first time since 1944, as a result of a Millennium Project (funded by the Millennium Commission, English Partnerships and other agencies), which has been one of the most exciting and ambitious restoration projects in the country.
+Dubbed ‘the impossible restoration’ the HNC was fully restored to navigation in 2001, with the help of £5 million Millennium Project funding.

 From the Ashton Canal junction at Whitelands Basin the HNC soon begins the 32 locks on the 9 mile slog up to the Standedge summit.
 Once the mills and urban sprawl of Ashton and Stalybridge are left behind the Pennine Hills come into view ahead as the canal climbs the pleasantly wooded Tame Valley.

 After rocky Scout Tunnel the attractive tourist villages of Uppermill and Dobcross are worth a stop to get your breath back.
 Dobcross has 58 listed buildings.
 Enjoy them before the last locks are tackled and Standedge Tunnel reached.